rajas-walavalkar/aws-cb-redshift-boilerplate/README.md

 # aws-cb-redshift-boilerplate
-This repository provides a good starting point for Amazon Redshift hands-on activity
+This repository provides a good starting point for Amazon Redshift by giving a complete end to end hands-on activity which you can try out on personal AWS account.
+Follow through the steps mentiooned below carefully to become master of Aamzon Redshift

 ## **INTRODUCTION**